-Collectively, the Hills & Coasts region spends around $300m on electricity each year, with much of this revenue leaving our communities.
-In addition, rising energy costs were highlighted in the 2016-17 Victor Harbor Business Survey as a key constraint to growing local businesses.
 We believe our communities deserve access to energy that is affordable, reliable, good for the local economy and good for our environment.
-We are exploring how community energy could place downward pressure on energy prices for residential & commercial customers whilst facilitating the uptake of renewable energy.
+Our project explored how community energy could place downward pressure on energy prices for residential and commercial customers while facilitating the uptake of renewable energy.

 What is community energy?

 In simple terms, community energy is a group of people coming together to generate, own, manage, or reduce consumption of reasons, this project has not been implemented in our region.
 We are finalising a